Children aged 4 to 6 affected by family conflicts attend an event organized by Harmony House in late May, 2020. (PHOTO PROVIDED TO CHINA DAILY)

 Family time may be precious for most of us but for victims of domestic violence, staying cooped up in Hong Kong’s notoriously small homes with perpetrators during the COVID-19 pandemic is no domestic bliss.

-Margaret Wong Fung-yee, head of the Department of Social Work at Hong Kong Shue Yan University, said that for families with already strained relationships or with a history of violence, forced proximity could increase the likelihood of confrontations.
+Margaret Wong Fung-yee, head of the Department of Social Work at Hong Kong Shue Yan University, said that for families with already-strained relationships or with a history of violence, forced proximity could increase the likelihood of confrontations.

 There is a need for extra boarding spaces or shelters since existing shelters for victims may not be able to meet social distancing requirements, Wong said in an emailed reply to China Daily.

-Susanna Lam Siu-mun, senior community education officer of Harmony House, also said in an email that while domestic violence not something that victims can deal with on their own, during the pandemic, some refused to seek help for fear of getting infected from sharing facilities with strangers at shelters.
+Susanna Lam Siu-mun, senior community education officer of Harmony House, also said in an email that while domestic violence is not something that victims can deal with on their own, during the pandemic, some refused to seek help for fear of getting infected from sharing facilities with strangers at shelters.

 In addition to NGO-operated shelters, Hong Kong currently has five refuge centers for women and their children facing domestic violence or family crisis, according to the Social Welfare Department.